 Additionally, while we have superscored the SAT for many years, this year we will now superscore the ACT as well.
 For the SAT, Emory considers the highest section scores across all test attempts submitted.
 For the ACT, the four best subject scores from all test attempts will be averaged to reach the highest composite score.
 A student’s application is updated each time we receive new scores from either the SAT or the ACT.

 That being said, the most important part of a student’s application is the high school transcript.
 We typically look for students who’ve taken more challenging classes (which can vary from high school to high school, and we take that into account) and have done well in them.
-We will also look at standardized test scores if they are available.
-Lower scores can be overcome by good grades in academically rigorous courses.
+Know that if a student elects to have us look at their test scores, lower scores can be overcome by good grades in academically rigorous courses.
 But low grades rarely, if ever, can be overcome by high test scores.

-Students who have taken a test, or more than one test, but prefer not to submit those scores can make that choice.
+Students who have taken a test, or more than one test, but prefer that we not look at those scores can make that choice.

 Students who are unable to take the SAT or ACT